Ctrl (SZA album): Writing and recording

 The album's sessions began in 2014 and took place at the TDE Red Room in Carson, California.
 The album's recording process was described as being analog and featured the unplugging and re-plugging of wires in order to create the desired sound.
 During the album's studio sessions, SZA and the album's producers would go into the studio, and filter through the recorded songs and beats to decide if the songs were good or worth experimenting with in order to make better.
-SZA would search songs that were in the top forty charts during various years including the 1940s and 1980s, she would then listen to their style, beats and synths to gain some inspiration.
+SZA would search songs that were in the top 40 charts during various years including the 1940s and 1980s, she would then listen to their style, beats and synths to gain some inspiration.
 Throughout the album's recording process, record producer Rick Rubin helped SZA's creative process.
 "I had this mentality that 'more is more' -- more reverb, more background [vocals]," stating "I played him a bunch of songs, and he would tell me, 'The more you take away from any piece, the more room you create for everything else to be beautiful and grow.'
 I never felt that before, the editing urge.
 Once you strip everything down, you're forced to say something."

 In 2015, SZA was introduced to Carter Lang by Peter Cottontale in Chicago.
 After performing together at Lollapalooza that same year, SZA and Lang along with producer Tyron "Scum" Donaldson began to develop a rapport on the road to creating her debut album.
 The three held studio sessions across the country from Los Angeles to Chicago and even setting up shop in Carter's Michigan home in 2016, where they constructed the Travis Scott-assisted "Love Galore" in Lang's mom's office using studio equipment he brought there.
-Lang, Tyron Donaldson, ThankGod4Cody and other producers would challenge each other and send each other different music to work on.
+Lang, Tyran Donaldson, ThankGod4Cody and other producers would challenge each other and send each other different music to work on.
 SZA would then listen the music and want to create from that.
 During the producers' competition of who could create the better song, they collectively created "Broken Clocks".
 "Drew Barrymore" was conceived at Lang's studio in Chicago in 2016.
 Lang ended up notching production credits on eight tracks from the album.